fygar256/game_language/README.md

 Compile, Install, and Run

-Place gamec.c in the current directory and compile it in the console with cc gamec.c -o gamec.
+Place miep.c in the current directory and compile it in the console with cc miep.c -o miep.

-To install, simply place gamec in /usr/bin/ with sudo cp gamec /usr/bin/.
+To install, simply place miep in /usr/local/bin/ with sudo cp miep /usr/local/bin/.

-To run, run it as gamec [file.gm].
+To run, run it as miep [file.gm].

-You can add a shebang to gamec.
+You can add a shebang to miep.
 By adding a shebang and granting execution permissions, you can run the script like a command from a Linux shell.

 Shebang Sample

-#!/usr/bin/gamec
+#!/usr/bin/env miep

 Usage